japila-books/spark-sql-internals/docs/physical-operators/AggregateProcessor.md

 `AggregateProcessor` is <<apply, created>> and used exclusively when `WindowExec` physical operator is executed.

-`AggregateProcessor` supports link:spark-sql-Expression-DeclarativeAggregate.adoc[DeclarativeAggregate] and link:spark-sql-Expression-ImperativeAggregate.adoc[ImperativeAggregate] aggregate <<functions, functions>> only (which link:spark-sql-SparkPlan-WindowExec.adoc#windowFrameExpressionFactoryPairs[happen to] be link:spark-sql-Expression-AggregateFunction.adoc[AggregateFunction] in link:spark-sql-Expression-AggregateExpression.adoc[AggregateExpression] or link:spark-sql-Expression-AggregateWindowFunction.adoc[AggregateWindowFunction]).
+`AggregateProcessor` supports link:spark-sql-Expression-DeclarativeAggregate.adoc[DeclarativeAggregate] and link:spark-sql-Expression-ImperativeAggregate.adoc[ImperativeAggregate] aggregate <<functions, functions>> only (which link:spark-sql-SparkPlan-WindowExec.adoc#windowFrameExpressionFactoryPairs[happen to] be link:spark-sql-Expression-AggregateFunction.adoc[AggregateFunction] in [AggregateExpression](../expressions/AggregateExpression.md) or [AggregateWindowFunction](../expressions/AggregateWindowFunction.md)).

 [[properties]]
 .AggregateProcessor's Properties